zenaan/quick-fixes-ftfw/zfs/zfs.md

 	# in the real life (and needed) test used for writing this, zfs must sync about 675 Gib,
 	# across USB2, taking roughly 7 hours.

+	# Once done, export the pool, spin down the drives and unplug them.

 So far, the author's ZFS resilver across a USB interface has not succeeded.

 Assuming the same failure repeats (it did), it may be time to buy a better USB SATA controller